 - The German football team, considered by many to be the best national side ever, employed 40 sports scientists to find and implement every conceivable advantage.

 - In business, a key plank of the Toyota Production System empowered all employees to create continuous improvement.

 - Google runs thousands of experiments every year to hunt out small opportunities.
-A fairly well known was is lightening the colour of the Google Toolbar.
+A fairly well known one was lightening the colour of the Google Toolbar.

 However, while suggesting we would benefit from spending more time looking for performance improvement, these examples also propose a rigorous regime.
 And rigorous regimes don’t appeal to many people.
 They also run the risk of becoming a business fad we all remember fondly.